Tamar Ziegler: Research

 Ziegler's research lies in the interface of ergodic theory with several mathematical fields including combinatorics, number theory, algebraic geometry and theoretical computer science.

 Together with Ben Green and Terence Tao, she developed the framework of higher-order Fourier analysis, which connects the Gowers norms with nilsequences, and is a powerful tool for analyzing arithmetic structures in sets of integers.
 These ideas led to major breakthroughs in understanding linear equations in primes.

 Other important contributions include the generalization of the Green-Tao theorem to polynomial patterns, and the proof of the inverse conjecture for the Gowers norms in finite field geometry.

 Recognition

-Ziegler won the Erdős Prize of the Israel Mathematical Union in 2011, the Bruno memorial award in 2015, the Alexanderson Award in 2023, and the Rothschild Prize in 2024.
+Ziegler won the Erdős Prize of the Israel Mathematical Union in 2011,<\ref> the Bruno memorial award in 2015, the Alexanderson Award in 2023, and the Rothschild Prize in 2024.
 She received European Research Council Consolidator grant in 2016 and European Research Council Advanced grant in 2025.

 Ziegler was the European Mathematical Society lecturer of the year in 2013, an invited sectional speaker at the 2014 International Congress of Mathematicians, an invited plenary speaker at the 2024 European Congress of Mathematics, and an invited plenary speaker at the 2026 International Congress of Mathematicians.